Robert Bauer (footballer): International career

 Eligible to represent Germany or Kazakhstan, Bauer revealed that he had rejected an offer from the latter in February 2015 in hopes of representing Germany.
 The next month, he received his first call-up to the Germany U20 side and represented them at the FIFA U-20 World Cup in New Zealand that summer.

 He was part of the squad for the 2016 Summer Olympics, where Germany won the silver medal.

+Personal life

+Bauer announced in 2023 that he converted to Islam, saying that he came to Islam through his wife and her family.